Responsible Pet Ownership

-- All dogs and all cats living in the urban area must be licensed annually.
-Free initial registration will be provided to dogs and cats that are under the age of 6 months or dogs and cats over the age of 6 months that have been spayed or neutered.
+- All dogs in any part of the City and any cats residing in the urban area must be licensed annually.
+Free initial licensing will be provided to dogs and cats that are under the age of 6 months or dogs and cats over the age of 6 months that have been spayed or neutered.
 See the rates.

-- A City of Kingston licence is a pet's ticket home.
-The licence tag, along with permanent identification like a microchip or tattoo, will help you get reunited with a lost pet.
+- A City of Kingston license is a pet's ticket home.
+The licence tag, along with permanent identification like a microchip or tattoo, will help you reunite with a lost pet.
 If a dog found at-large or stray is licensed, the first ride home will be provided at no charge if the pet owner can be contacted and is able to receive the animal prior to the pet being impounded.

 - Micro-chipping your pet is also a good way to ensure they can be brought home if they are lost.
-The City offers reduced rates on licenses for pets that are micro-chipped.
+The City offers reduced rates on licences for pets that are micro-chipped.

 Spaying and neutering your pets

 It's simple – spaying and neutering helps control the number of animals in shelters and on the streets.
-Residents who spay/neuter their pets also receive reduced rates for pet licenses.
+Residents who spay/neuter their pets also receive reduced rates for pet licences.

-The City's Responsible Pet Ownership program is offering a limited amount of $250 vouchers to help low-income households spay or neuter their pets.
+The City's responsible pet ownership program offers a limited number of $250 vouchers to help low-income households spay or neuter their pets.
 The vouchers are aimed at helping to reduce cost as a barrier for responsible pet ownership.
 Households can apply for the vouchers through the City's Municipal Fee Assistance Program (MFAP).

 About Spay Neuter Kingston Initiative

-The City and Spay Neuter Kingston Initiative are partnering on a Trap/Neuter/Vaccinate/Return program aimed at reducing Kingston's feral cat population.
+The City and Spay Neuter Kingston Initiative have a trap/neuter/vaccinate/return program to reduce Kingston's feral cat population.

 Want to help identify and care for a feral cat colony?

-On the City's behalf, Spay Neuter Kingston Initiative is working with resident volunteers to identify and/or care for colonies of feral cats within the city limits.
+On the City's behalf, Spay Neuter Kingston Initiative works with resident volunteers to identify and/or care for colonies of feral cats within the city limits.

-If you are aware of, or are already caring for, a feral cat colony in your neighbourhood and wish to volunteer to become a colony caretaker please fill in the form on the Spay Neuter Kingston Initiative website.
+If you are aware of, or are already caring for, a feral cat colony in your neighbourhood and wish to volunteer to become a colony caretaker contact the Spay Neuter Kingston Initiative at 613-463-9229.
 The specific location of the colony will not be divulged.

 Preventing your pet from becoming a threat or nuisance